gbmhunter/blog/content/pages/programming/languages/c-sharp/_index.md

 `Convert.To<type>` - Converts back and forth from many standard types, including integers and strings

 There is a great cheat sheet by John Sheehan which explains string manipulation in the .NET language.
-Unfortunately, it can no longer be found on his site.
-See the link below to download.
+Unfortunately, it can no longer be found on his site, but you can still download this [locally cached version](/docs/john-sheehan-msnet-formatting-strings-cheat-sheet.pdf).

-[wpfilebase tag=file id=6 /]

 ## Removing Characters From A String